 There were very few German immigrants in Chicago’s early history, until the German revolution of 1848.
 The liberal and middle classes (including large numbers of Turnverein) fought against the aristocracy for workers’ rights and reduced taxation and censorship.
 Their attempt was unsuccessful, and the result greatly impacted the demographics of Chicago and the country.
 The failed revolution led to an influx of educated and skilled immigration to America, particularly the Midwest.
 The national Turnverein formed in Cincinnati in the same year as the revolution (1848).
 The first Chicago Turnverein formed a few years later in 1852.
 Though they embraced their German history with words and song, they were deeply patriotic for their new home in America.

-Turnverein proudly served in the Union Army in the United States during the American Civil War and helped Abraham Lincoln get elected president.
+Turnverein helped Abraham Lincoln get elected president.
+They proudly served in the Union Army in the United States during the Civil War (1861-1865).
 They also served as bodyguards for Lincoln during his inauguration, and later during his funeral.

 Early Rise of Turnverein Vorwaerts